jiasong18/Ant-Media-Server-Wiki/Webhook-Integration.md

 ## Webhooks List
-It's time to know when Ant Media Server calls webhooks with which parameters.
-Here is a simple list for that
+Ant Media Server will hook to your website using a POST request with "application/x-www-form-urlencoded" as the body.
+Some example responses are:

  * <strong>liveStreamStarted: </strong>Ant Media server calls this hook when a new live stream is started.
 It sends **POST (application/x-www-form-urlencoded)** request to URL with following variables
    * <strong>id</strong>:  stream id of the broadcast